coran-mulcahy/ga_python_project/README.md

 RESULTS:

 The final product of this project is a web scraper that uses the Selenium python library to simulate a user on the IGA Australia website.
 The program will input postcodes into the search box and scrape the resulting store suggestions into a dictionary, to be output as a .csv file.

+It has been intentionally left in a Jupyter Notebook for ease of use by staff with little to no programming experience.